 In July 2017, NorthStar Real Estate Income II, Inc., a Maryland corporation which merged with and into the Company as part of the Company's formation transactions ("NorthStar II"), entered into a joint venture with an affiliate of the Manager to make a \$60.0 million investment in a \$180.0 million mezzanine loan which was originated by such affiliate of the Manager.
 The transaction was approved by NorthStar II's board of directors, including all of its independent directors.
 The investment was purchased by the Company in connection with the Combination.
 In June 2018, the Company increased its commitment to \$101.8 million in connection with the joint venture bifurcating the mezzanine loan into a mezzanine loan and a preferred equity investment.
 The Company's interest in both the underlying mezzanine loan and preferred equity investment is 31.8%, and the affiliate entities own the remaining 68.2%.
 Both the underlying mezzanine loan and preferred equity investment carry a fixed 13.0% interest rate.
 This investment is recorded in investments in unconsolidated ventures in the Company's consolidated balance sheets.
-In July 2019, the Company increased its commitment in the mezzanine loan from \$101.8 million.
-The Company is interest in the upsized mezzanine loan is 45.2% and it carries a fixed 13.0% interest rate.
+In July 2019, the Company increased its commitment in the mezzanine loan from \$101.8 million to \$189.0 million.
+The Company's interest in the upsized mezzanine loan is 45.2% and it carries a fixed 13.0% interest rate.
 During the three months ended June 30, 2020, the Company made its pro-rata share of two protective advances to the senior mortgage lender totaling \$28.5 million.
+The Company placed this investment on nonaccrual status as of April 1, 2020.
+In September 2020 the Company's mezzanine loan and preferred equity investment 2020 the Company's mezzanine loan and preferred equity investment so the senior mortgage lender totaling \$28.5 million.
 The Company placed this investment on nonaccrual status as of April 1, 2020.
 In September 2020 the Company's mezzanine loan and preferred equity investments in Unconsolidated Ventures," for further information.